dylanpieper/chatalot/README.md

 Easily setup sequential and parallel chat processors with support for [tool calling](https://ellmer.tidyverse.org/articles/tool-calling.html), [structured data extraction](https://ellmer.tidyverse.org/articles/structured-data.html), uploaded content (e.g., [images](https://ellmer.tidyverse.org/reference/content_image_url.html) and [PDFs](https://ellmer.tidyverse.org/reference/content_pdf_file.html)), save and resume, sound notifications, and more.

-**When to use chatalot or ellmer functions?**
+**When to use chatalot or ellmer?**

--   [chatalot::seq_chat()](https://dylanpieper.github.io/chatalot/reference/seq_chat.html): Use for low performance and high safety, as each chat is saved to the disk in sequence and operations can be interrupted and resumed (e.g., to check responses).
+-   [chatalot::seq_chat()](https://dylanpieper.github.io/chatalot/reference/seq_chat.html): Use for low performance and high safety, as each chat is saved to the disk in sequence.

--   [chatalot::future_chat()](https://dylanpieper.github.io/chatalot/reference/future_chat.html): Use for high performance and medium safety, as chats are saved to the disk in chunks of parallel jobs.
+-   [chatalot::future_chat()](https://dylanpieper.github.io/chatalot/reference/future_chat.html): Use for high performance and medium safety, as chats are saved to the disk in chunks after being processed in parallel.

 -   [ellmer::parallel_chat()](https://ellmer.tidyverse.org/reference/parallel_chat.html): Use for high performance and low safety, as you must be willing to risk everything on one large parallel job.
-Unlike chatalot, the function directly handles rate limits.

 -   [ellmer::batch_chat()](https://ellmer.tidyverse.org/reference/batch_chat.html): Use for cost savings (\~50%) if you can wait up to 24 hours for a response.